 The level of activity in the Central Asia oil and gas industry is influenced by seasonal and unexpected weather patterns which may lead to declines in production and exploration activity.
 Harsh winter conditions may impede access to remote locations and drilling activities and limit the Company's ability to perform maintenance on equipment.
 Also, certain oil and gas producing areas may be located in areas that are inaccessible other than during the winter months because the ground surrounding the sites in these areas consists of swampy terrain.
 Moreover, wet weather and spring thaw may make the ground unstable.
 Consequently, the movement of rigs and other heavy equipment may be restricted, thereby reducing activity levels.
-As an example, extreme weather conditions in the Kazakh production area during the construction phase of the pipelines and compressors did cause some delays and excess muddy conditions in spring may cause delays in future construction and the transport of equipment.
 In addition, the Group is susceptible to the risks of unexpected weather changes that may cause delay in its oil and gas exploration and production activities.
 For example, oil production and specifically trucking of the oil is particularly affected in the first quarter of each year, due to extreme winter weather conditions in Kazakhstan.